Timor-Leste country brief

 Australia was in the front-line of support for Timor-Leste's transition to independence and led the multinational INTERFET force which restored security in Timor-Leste following the 1999 post-independence ballot violence.

-Australia currently leads the International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
-The ISF provides security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remains in Timor-Leste at the invitation of the Timorese Government.
+Australia also led the 2006-2013 International Stabilisation Force (ISF), comprised of Australian and New Zealand Defence Force members.
+The ISF provided security back-up to the UN Integrated Mission in Timor-Leste (UNMIT) and remained in Timor-Leste at the invitation of the Timorese Government.

 Reflective of the strength of the bilateral relationship, there have been numerous high-level visits between Australia and Timor-Leste:

-- May 2012 - Governor General Ms Quentin Bryce AC CVO and the Minister for Veterans' Affairs, Warren Snowdon, visited Timor-Leste to attend Timor-Leste's 10th anniversary of independence celebrations
+- May 2012 – then Governor General Ms Quentin Bryce AC CVO and then Minister for Veterans' Affairs, Warren Snowdon, visited Timor-Leste to attend Timor-Leste's 10th anniversary of independence celebrations

 - February 2012 – Prime Minister Xanana Gusmão visited Australia